Foil Drive logo

 All articles

-Airline Travel with Foil Drive BatteriesUpdated 13 days ago
+Airline Travel with Foil Drive BatteriesUpdated 3 months ago

-This information is relevant to Gen1 Foil Drive systems, Gen2 Assist MAX and Assist Slim Travel Batteries are under development and will be available soon!
+This information is relevant to Gen1 Foil Drive systems.
+Gen2 Assist MAX and Assist Slim Travel Batteries are under development and will be available soon!

 Aside from weight reduction, the small battery was created for the Assist PLUS to allow for airline travel.
 Due to its smaller size, most airlines allow an individual to fly with multiple small batteries.
 You cannot fly with any other Foil Drive battery as they exceed the watt-hour limitations.
 The parallel Y lead allows riders to connect two small Assist PLUS batteries together for the equivalent capacity of a Medium 8.4ah Assist PLUS battery!